lmccandless/Processing3/pathFlowing/README.md

 several thousand.
 Still, it's far more efficient than traditional approaches such as A*.
 There is only one target(mouse location) included in this example but multiple targets are just as easy.

-A 4770k and GTX 1070 runs the CPU demo at ~35fps and the GPU demo at ~90fps.
+An i7-4770k and GTX 1070 runs the CPU demo at ~35fps and the GPU demo at ~90fps.

  Toggle between CPU/GPU flow field engines with (q) key.